About Us

 What gives us satisfaction:

-When a student is committed to working as hard as we do.
+• When a student commits to working as hard as we do.

-When a student is ready for self-transformation and puts in effort.
+• When a student seeks self-transformation and puts in effort.

 We invite you to join us at Punyah Yoga.
-We hope you now have a glimpse into what makes Punyah Yoga special, and why it could be the right teacher training school for your yoga certification.
+We hope this gives you a glimpse into what makes us special and why we might be the right school for your yoga certification.

-If you have any questions, we are at your service.
+If you have any questions, we’re here to serve you.

 almudena-laborda